 Optimizing across modules with link time optimization

-At link time, additional optimization opportunities are available because source code from different modules can be optimized together.
+Additional optimization opportunities are available at link time, because source code from different modules can be optimized together.

 By default, the compiler optimizes each source module independently, translating C or C++ source code into an ELF file containing object code.
 At link time the linker combines all the ELF object files into an executable by resolving symbol references and relocations.
 Compiling each source file separately means the compiler might miss some optimization opportunities, such as cross-module inlining.